SECURITY RODENT CONTROL

 800-362-2687

-Professional Rat & Mice Extermination
+Rat Control & Mice Extermination

-Guaranteed Mice Elimination – How we Get Rid of Mice – The Solution
+Guaranteed Mice Elimination – How we Get Rid of Mice

-$20 Off for Seniors
+$30 Off for Seniors

 Note: Mouse traps are not the best way of eliminating mice.
 They are best used for mouse control, not mice elimination.
 They tend to catch just some of the careless juvenile mice, not many of the adult mice.
 So, using mice traps for getting rid of a mice infestation is an ongoing measure requiring constant removal of dead mice.
 Since our MA customers want us to rid their homes of all the mice as quickly as possible, using mouse traps is not a viable option.
-So, getting rid of house mice, deer mice and white footed mice inside a structure is best accomplished using the correct rodent baits in the proper locations.
-We have different baits for various situations.
-Our mouse baits are highly effective because of our knowledge on finding the best places to place them along with being highly palatable enough for the mice to eat even if they already have a food source stored inside your walls, or above your ceilings.

-Are there Mice living in your MA House?
+Are there Mice Living in My House?

-House Mice Droppings
+Mice Droppings Above

 Also, you may hear sounds of them running, gnawing or squeaking, or see damage to stored food or materials.
 Don’t be surprised if your pets paw at walls and cabinets where mice are hiding.
 Cats will stare at walls for extended periods when they hear rodents moving within.
 You may find mouse droppings in various areas of your kitchen cabinets or under the counter.
 Look for dried urine in pots and pans.
 Watch for mice droppings in storage areas like garages and basements.
 You might not see the mice, but you can probably hear them after dark, as mice are often more active at night.
 Nests are usually made of materials like bits of cloth or shredded paper.
 You can check for mouse tracks by dusting suspected areas with a light coating of unscented talcum powder or mason’s chalk dust.
 Wait a day and then shine a flashlight across the area.
 If you notice small tracks in the powder, then you’ll know that mice have been there.